Submissions

 Rights and Obligations of the Reviewers

-Reviewers should ensure that comments on submitted manuscripts are unbiased and based on the scientific content presented.
+Reviewers should ensure that their comments on submitted manuscripts are unbiased and based on the scientific content presented.
 They also have the right to be recognized for their work, remaining anonymous unless otherwise indicated.

 Contribution to editorial decisions.
 Peer review is essential in order to provide a basis for the publisher to make appropriate decisions and, through editorial communications with the author, help the author improve the document.